concordion/concordion-tutorial-java-markdown/src/test/resources/marketing/mailshots/SplittingNames.md

 ### Example

-The full name Jane Smith will be broken into first name Jane and last name Smith.
+The full name Jane Smith is broken into first name Jane and last name Smith.